Equality Opportunities at Bishop Luffa School

 - pregnancy or maternity

 The School provides Equality of Opportunity to our pupils through the curriculum and extra-curricular aspects.
 There is equal access to learning and resources, and pupils of all abilities are encouraged and challenged in their learning.
-All students have the opportunity to study all subjects.
+All pupils have the opportunity to study all subjects.

 Curriculum – Practice